There’s nothing like a good scratch to relieve an itch. But if your dog is scratching more than usual, it could be a skin condition.

 Although ringworm in dogs is very contagious, the risk is greater for pets who are stressed or have weakened immunity, so it’s common in animal shelters or boarding kennels.

-Feeding a fresh, real food Lyka diet, can help support a stronger defensive barrier.
+Feeding a fresh, real food Lyka diet, can help support healthy skin and coat.

 5. Shedding and hair loss